FHA Loan Limits in Chicago

 FHA insures lenders in the event of borrower default on their FHA Loan and the home goes into foreclosure.
 In order for a HUD to insure the FHA Loan of a Lender who has a borrower that defaults on his or her loan, the lender that originates and funds the FHA loans needs to make sure the borrower has met all FHA Guidelines.
 Borrowers need to meet guidelines with respect to minimum credit scores, debt-to-income ratios, and other credit and income FHA mortgage guidelines.

-2023 FHA Minimum Loan Requirements For Chicago
+2024 FHA Minimum Loan Requirements For Chicago

 FHA sets its own rules and regulations which are called FHA mortgage lending guidelines.
 Minimum HUD Lending Guidelines are very lenient.
 The minimum credit score of 580 FICO credit scores qualifies for a 3.5% down payment home purchase.
+Homes that are eligible are only owner-occupied homes that are one to four units.
+Condominiums need the condominium complex to be FHA Approved.
+Manufactured homes need to be on fixed concrete foundations.
+Mobile homes do not qualify.

-HUD Credit Score Requirements On FHA Loans With 500 FICO In Chicago
+HUD Credit Score Requirements on FHA Loans With 500 FICO In Chicago

+Homebuyers in Chicago can qualify for an FHA loan with credit scores down to 500 FICO.
+The borrower needs to get an approve/eligible per the automated underwriting system (AUS) or qualify for a manual underwrite.
+Manual underwriting applies.
 The key to getting automated approval via AUS is to have timely payments in the past 12 months.
 The key to getting approved for an FHA loan in Chicago is to have been timely in the past 24 months on all of their payments.

 HUD DTI Mortgage Guidelines on FHA Loans

-In this section, we will go over debt-to-income ratios on FHA loans.
+FHA Loan Limits in ChicagoIn this section, we will go over debt-to-income ratios on FHA loans.
 If your credit scores are 620 FICO or higher, the maximum back-end debt-to-income ratio allowed is capped at 56.9%.
 The maximum front-end debt-to-income ratios are capped at 46.9%.
-If your credit scores are under 620 FICO, then your debt-to-income ratio normally gets reduced to 43% DTI
+If your credit scores are under 620 FICO, then your debt-to-income ratio normally gets reduced to 43% DTI.
+Apply for Mortgage Loans with Low Credit Scores

 Qualifying For FHA Loans After Bankruptcy In Chicago